beaugrzanich/beaugrzanich.github.io/_pages/about.md

 I'm obsessed with living a full and meaningful life.
 Back in 2019, in a period of struggle I committed to living my life according to my 5 'whys' found above.

 My 'whys' have guided my decision making for 5 years now.
-From writing books, to binge reading them, to [Hosting Podcasts](https://www.americanmemoirs.net/) or [Building Apps](https://www.astropaws.dog/), I find myself addicted to the mere essence of life, and the love of the human experience.
+From writing books, to binge reading them, to [Hosting Podcasts](https://rss.com/podcasts/americanmemoirs/) or [Building Apps](https://www.astropaws.dog/), I find myself addicted to the mere essence of life, and the love of the human experience.

 This website serves as a collection of my endeavours.
 Collaboration is welcome.
 Feedback is appreciated.
-[Support](https://www.patreon.com/AmericanMemoirs) is received with immense gratitude.